MaximusDeFlorenzo/API-Trello-Lite-NestJS/README.md

    ```

 5. **Configure Database**
-   Update your `.env` file with your database credentials:
+   Update your `.env` file with your database credentials: (also included the database credentials that you want to migrate)

    ```env
    DB_CONNECTION=mysql